 Gravel and stone landscaping can LAST A LIFETIME if properly installed and maintained.
 They are heavy, so they stay put during harsh storms, and porous, so they let water flow through easily rather than getting pushed around.
 That durability saves you even more money over the long run, as you need to replace your landscaping fewer times.
 A dry stone creek bed will last long after a metal drain would have rusted into junk.
 A properly maintained gravel driveway will still look great years after a concrete driveway would have begun cracking and splitting.
 With gravel and stone, you solve your landscaping problem for good.

 Gravel and Stone are Easy to Maintain

 Your gravel and stone landscaping projects will be REMARKABLY SIMPLE to keep looking great.
 With correct grading, most surfaces made from gravel won’t develop potholes or wash out.
 However, these issues do crop up from time to time.
 If your gravel gets dips and depressions, you just need a bit of extra gravel on hand to fill it in.
 It will settle and compact itself, just throw it on top.
 You’ll also want to spread a thin layer of new gravel on top of the old gravel every couple of years.
-You’ll also want to apply weed killer to your gravel and stone landscaping.
+You should also apply weed killer to your landscaping.
 Even if you laid down weed cloth before installing gravel and stone, weeds always find a way.
 Chemical solutions work perfectly well with gravel and stone.

 Gravel and Stone Look Great